 Suddenly I realize I haven't taken my eyes off him from the moment he entered the sanctuary.
 I take a quick glance around my surroundings, checking to see if anyone has noticed.
 When my eyes lock onto my father's smirk as he is being ushered toward this pew, I feel my face heat up and turn back to face the front of the church.
 Scooting over, I tuck my chin into my chest.
 Luckily, he seems to be the only one to have caught me.

-Angela makes a beautiful bride and Emmett appears sharp in his tuxedo.
-He is beaming with love and happiness.
+Angela makes a beautiful bride.
+Emmett appears sharp in his tuxedo and beams with love and happiness.
 They really do make an adorable couple.

 We receive the nod from the usher allowing us to exit and congratulate the newlyweds in the vestibule.
 Many hugs and quick chats later, we are through the receiving line and waiting outside with mini-bubble bottles in hand.
-With the brightly lit, nearly cloudless, rain-free sky, and a temperature in the upper seventies, they couldn't have asked for a better day for a wedding.
+With the brightly lit, nearly cloudless, rain-free sky and temperatures in the upper seventies, they couldn't have asked for a better wedding day.
 I allow my eyes to wander the crowd for the closest thing to a Greek god I may ever see.

-Thankful to arrive without incident, I quickly search out Charlie, or any of his deputies for the feeling of added security, knowing they will protect me should he show up.
+Thankful to arrive without incident I quickly search out Charlie, or any of his deputies for the additional security, knowing they will protect me should he show up.
 Spotting Charlie talking with Uncle Jasper, I head straight for them.
 They do not see me approaching.
 When I am within ten feet, they spot me and are instantly concerned.

 "Bella, what's wrong?
 What happened?"
 They both ask quickly in unison.

 "I'm fine.
 No need to worry.
 What were you just talking about?"
-I ask with an air of calmness, trying to turn their attention from my internal panic.
+I ask with an air of calmness, trying to redirect their attention from my internal panic.

 They both eye me before Jasper says, "Bella, you can't lie for anything.
 Tell us what has you white as a ghost and rushing over here."
 I hesitate, not wanting to put any additional stress on him, or my father.

 "Don't even think about keeping it to yourself, young lady.
-You will not be saving us from worrying and if it is something that could affect the safety of you or everyone here, it is better for us to know and keep an eye out rather than be taken by surprise and ruin Emmett and Angela's day.
+You will not be saving us from worrying.
+If it is something that could affect the safety of you or everyone here, it will be better for us to know so we can keep an eye out.
+We would rather not be taken by surprise and ruin Emmett and Angela's day.
 By telling us now, we will be able to keep an eye out and maybe keep any potential problems outside without disturbing any guests."
 Charlie lectures me.

 Not wanting to ruin this special day for the newlyweds, I reluctantly tell them what I saw at the church.
-Charlie and Jasper exchange a look that leaves me suspicious.
+Charlie and Jasper exchange what appears to be a suspicious look.
 What are these two cooking up?
 I know for a fact they would sooner castrate and dismember Edward before spreading the pieces worldwide, so there is no way they would have invited him.
-They were the ones that put the restraining order in effect.
+They put the restraining order in effect themselves.

 "What are you hiding from me?"
 I inquire.
-They both get a sheepish look on their face, like children that just got caught with their hand in the cookie jar.
+They both get a sheepish look on their face, like children who just got caught with their hand in the cookie jar.
 "Spill it."

 "Okay," I say.
 "That makes sense, but it doesn't explain why Edward was here and talking with him.
 You both hate my ex more than I do. "